KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ---
 ---

--  If you have not created a function previously, skipp that section.
+-  If you have not created a function previously, skip that section.

-- Create a js file and save it in your PC
+- Create a JavaScript (.js) file and save it in your PC

 ```
 function addTime(ts, z) {